knight-lang/knight-lang/specs.md

 # 3 Variable
 Variables in Knight must be able to hold all the builtin types, including other variable names and functions (both of which are returned by the `BLOCK` function).

 All variables in Knight are global and last for the duration of the program.
 (There are no function-local variables, and all `EVAL`s are done at the global scope too.).
-That is, once a value is assigned to a variable name, that variable name will then never be "deallocated"---value associated with it may change, but the variable will never become undefined.
+That is, once a value is assigned to a variable name, that variable name will then never be "deallocated"—value associated with it may change, but the variable will never become undefined.

 Implementations must be able to support variables between 1 and 65535 characters long, however arbitrary-length variable names are encouraged.
 As is described in the parsing section, variable names must start with a lower-case letter or `_`, and may be followed by any amount of digits, lower-case letters, or `_`.